orstavik/JoiEvents/docs/6_TouchGestures/Problem2_gesture_stuttering.md

 does not correspond with the required number of active fingers/touches.

 However, this solution has two consequences:
 1. The start of the gesture is registered when the last required trigger event occurs.
 2. The app might need to differentiate between gestures or cancel gestures depending on the delay between the triggering events.

 In most cases, these consequences are not relevant.
-Thus, to simply ignore irrelevant stutter is works fine, and for mixins and other generalized gesture implementation, gesture stuttering should therefore simply be ignored.
+Thus, to simply ignore irrelevant stutter is most often fine.
 But, a few use-cases need more precise timing.
-In such cases, additional event listeners for the gesture triggering events (ie.  `touchstart` and `touchend`) can be added that records the time for other trigger events.
-And, if this information about the triggering conditions is used to filter out the gesture, a generalized implementation for gesture mixin should therefore provide a `cancelGesture()` method.

-As both the gesture and the timing method listen to the same trigger event, the function that cancels the gesture might be invoked before the function that starts the gesture.
-It would be too fragile to base such a mechanism on the order of these event listeners.
-Therefore, `cancelGesture()` needs to pass the trigger event as a parameter to the gesture implementation: `cancelGesture(triggerEvent)`.
-This triggerEvent is then cached by the gesture so that later trigger events can be filtered out against it.
+In such cases, the initial trigger functions for `touchstart` and `touchend` should not only ignore GestureStuttering, but register its properties for later.

+The threshold for how much stuttering should cause the gesture to be canceled, is likely to depend on the user of the gesture.
+Therefore, an EventSetting attribute should be applied to enable the user of the gesture to control the amount of accepted stuttering, in addition to a default value.

 ## References